What is dermabrasion?

 cover the following considerations:

-Local anesthesia, combined with a sedative (allows the patient to remain awake but
+Local anesthesia, combined with a sedative.
+This lets the patient stay awake and relaxed.

 A numbing spray may be used along with or instead of local anesthesia